Ancient astronauts: Religious and cultural practices

 A number of ancient cultures, such as the ancient Egyptians and some Native Americans, artificially lengthened the skulls of their children.
-Some ancient astronaut proponents propose that this was done to emulate extraterrestrial visitors, whom they saw as gods.
+Some ancient astronaut proponents propose that this was done to emulate the extraterrestrial anatomy of their divine visitors.

 Akhenaten

 Among the ancient rulers depicted with elongated skulls are pharaoh Akhenaten and his wife Nefertiti.
 The depiction of Akhenaten and his family with traits like elongated skulls, limbs, underdeveloped torsos, and gynecomastia in Amarna art is hypothesized to be the effect of a familial disease.
 Marriage between family members, especially siblings, was common in ancient Egyptian royal families, elevating the risk of such disorders.
 Studies on the remains of the ruling family of 18th Dynasty Egypt have found evidence of deformities and illnesses.
 Proposed syndromes of Akhenaten include Loeys-Dietz syndrome, Marfan's syndrome, Frohlich syndrome, and Antley-Bixler syndrome.
 Akhenaten worshipped the sun disk god Aten and it is suggested that such worship could point to a disease that is alleviated by sunlight.